Play deepens our sense of place, introduces neighbors, and circulates stories.

 We ask, "Can we develop gaming therapies that improve health outcomes by aligning game level progressions with clinical goals, for example, a gaming therapy to reduce severe anxiety in children?"
 Bob Hone., for more information contact

 We ask, "How can playable models of sociocultural systems uniquely inform players’ understanding of the world?
 Can humanities and social science be combined with artificial intelligence techniques to enhance character believability, social interaction and storytelling?"
-For more information, contact Michael Treanor or Josh McCoy.
+For more information, contact Michael Treanor.